LAA211 The History and Theory of Landscape Architecture

 Type of course:

-Students will will have to cover some costs in connection with site visits etc. Note: This course is under development and changes of the content and tasks can be expected, as it is harmonized with LAA115/116, LAA312 and LAA321
+Students will will have to cover costs in connection with site visits etc. Note: This course is under development and changes of the content and tasks can be expected, as it is harmonized with LAA115/116, LAA312 and LAA321

 Final assignment will be evaluated by external examiners.